 While the plotline will make you sleep with one eye open, keep in mind that this movie was made in the ‘80s.
 Lindsay Goldstein, a senior at the University of Illinois, says, “The special effects are SO outdated, and it’s always great to make fun of how obvious the makeup and fake blood are and laugh together while snuggling up!”

-Any installation of this classic thriller is sure to give you a case of goose bumps.
-The movie features a cast of horror movie mavens that uses their know-how to escape the attacks of a killer by the name of Ghostface (we wonder how long it took them to come up with that…).
+Any installation of this classic thriller is sure to give you a case of goosebumps.
+The movie features a cast of horror movie mavens that use their know-how to escape the attacks of a killer by the name of Ghostface (we wonder how long it took them to come up with that…).
 While the cast makes fun of the conventions in scary movies, they still find themselves falling for the very same tricks.

-Despite its disturbing premise, this movie can also be an unlikely conversation starter if you’re watching it with a guy you’re getting to know.
-“I always use this movie to my advantage because I can cuddle up with the guy and reference how much I babysit and love kids,” says Morgan Gibbons, a recent grad of Boston College and the publicity director for HC BC.
+Despite its disturbing premise, this movie can also be an unlikely conversation starter if you’re watching it with someone you’re getting to know.
+“I always use this movie to my advantage because I can cuddle up with the guy and reference how much I babysit and love kids,” says Morgan Gibbons, a recent grad of Boston College.
 “Guys usually like to hear that I care about kids… especially if they have younger siblings.”